wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 **Reading.** It is expected that you read the relevant sections of the textbook and the class notes twice a week.
 It is a must that you do that before you start your assignments because they will seem much easier to complete then!
 * **Textbook:** Regular readings will be assigned from the required text, Java Foundations, by Lewis, DePasquale and Chase.
 We will be using the 2nd edition though if you have access to a newer edition is fine.
-We recommend you buy your own copy because it can be useful for your future reference as well.
+A digital copy of the textbook is linked from the course schedule.
 * **Class Notes:** In the syllabus, each lecture is linked to class slides.
 If you would like to use them to keep notes feel free to print them before class or just download them on your device.
 Please note that the slides linked on the syllabus are not intended to be fully-fledged notes for each class.
 They are starting slides that you can expand on during class, when you take your own notes (as such, some of the slides might contain blanks).
+Moreover, please expect that the slides may be tweaked by the instructors before class.

 **Java Documentation.** Being able to understand and use the official Java Documentation is a characteristic of every successful programmer.
 Become familiar with it!